22 – 28 inches

 - See our reviews on the top-rated thick fur brushes!

 You can also bathe your Alusky when they are dirty.
 Regular baths, however, are not required.
-As this breed has a thick undercoat, it can take a considerable amount of time to dry.
+As the Malamute Husky Mix has a thick undercoat, it can take a considerable amount of time to dry.
 If they are going to be spending time outdoors during the cold weather, you should make sure they are fully dry or put off bath time before allowing them out for any extended periods.

 Besides their coat, you also want to brush their teeth weekly, as well as, clean out their ears to prevent infections.
-You will also need to keep their nails clipped.
+You will also need to keep your Malamute Husky Mix’s nails clipped.
 With proper exercise, nail maintenance should be minimal as they will naturally ground down the nails on their own.

 If you read the little-known facts about this breed above, you may have noticed that the Alusky is a fairly healthy canine that is not prone to a lot of illnesses.
 As a matter of fact, they tend to be healthier than their purebred Alaskan Malamute and Siberian Husky parents.
 That being said, all dogs can develop ailments depending on their genetics, lifestyle, diet, and exercise.